dprabin25/BegineersRNA-Seq/README.md

-# Installing R and running codes for new users
+# Installing R and laerning to run codes for new users
 You need to install R for running analysis in raw count data.

 Here, you can find how to download R :